mario-bermonti/mario-bermonti.github.io/_pages/software.md

 This is a selective list of software projects that I maintain or contribute to.
-You can find a more complete list at Github.
+Please see Github to find a more complete list.